yt-project/yt/doc/source/developing/releasing.rst

    python setup.py sdist
    twine upload dist/*

+Please ensure that both the source distribution and binary wheels are present in the ``dist`` folder before doing this.

 You will be prompted for your PyPI credentials and then the package should upload.
 Note that for this to complete successfully, you will need an account on